 MFA Hamline University, MA University of Wyoming, BA St. Michael’s College

 Diane LeBlanc is a teacher, writer, and book artist with roots in Vermont, Wyoming, and Minnesota.
-She is a professor of interdisciplinary studies and the director of writing at St. Olaf College.
-She teaches a variety of courses, including composition, creative writing, creativity, and history of the book.
-She has published four poetry chapbooks, numerous poems and essays, and a history of women in sport, Playing for Equality: Oral Histories of Women Leaders in the Early Years of Title IX .
-Honors and awards include the 2019 Fineline Competition award from Mid-American Review and the 2020 runner-up award for the Donald Murray Prize in Creative Nonfiction.
+She is a professor of interdisciplinary studies and the director of writing.
+She teaches a variety of courses, including First-Year Seminar and creative writing.
+She has published five poetry collections, most recently The Feast Delayed, numerous poems and essays, and a history of women in sport, Playing for Equality: Oral Histories of Women Leaders in the Early Years of Title IX .
+Recent awards include the 2023 River Heron Poetry Prize and the 2020 runner-up award for the Donald Murray Prize in Creative Nonfiction.

 Diane lives in Northfield and enjoys time in the Natural Lands with her golden retrievers Carver and Ida.
+She is a certified holistic life coach with emphasis in creativity practice.
 To learn more, visit www.dianeleblancwriter.com.